kevin-crook-ucb/ucb_w205_crook_supplement/2020_Fall/project_3.md

 * game-api.py
 * Project_3.ipynb (or similar name - they allowed you to pick a meaningful name)

+Stage and commit these file.  push the assignment branch.

+When you are finished, create a pull request comparing the assignment branch to the master branch.

 ### docker-compose.yml

-2) docker-compose.yml - the final version will be week 13 with modifications to allow a jupyter notebook server to be run in the spark container.
+The final version will be week 13 with modifications to allow a jupyter notebook to be run in the spark container.

+### game-api.py

-3) game-api.py - the final version will be week 13, but modifications from prior weeks are minimal.
+The final version will be week 13, but modifications from prior weeks are minimal.

-3a) you will need to add events for: buy a sword and join a guild
+You will need to add events for:
+* buy a sword
+* join a guild

-3b) you will need to add at least 1 additional metadata for each event.  they suggest sword type and guild name
+You will need to add metadata (additional key / value slots to the json) for each of the above, such as:

-4) jupyter notebook, such as Project_3.ipynb, including the following code which you can pull out and modify from the spark batch jobs:

-4a) read json data from kafka

-4b) create a spark dataframe containing the extracted json data

-4c) filter out only the purchase a sword extracted events

-4d) write the purchase sword extracted events to parquet files stored as hdfs
+* type of sword
+* guild name

+### Project_3.ipynb (or similar name of your choosing)

+The pyspark code will be pulled from the spark batch jobs.
+The final version will be based on the spark batch job write_swords_stream.py

+Be sure you include code for the following:
+*